Extended Master's Program Human Resource Studies

 1. Exchange program International Comparative HR

-Studying International Comparative HR, you will pursue a balanced program of graduate courses (30 ECTS) at one of the host universities, in addition to your regular Master’s courses.
+Studying International Comparative HR, you will pursue a balanced program of graduate courses (30 ECTS) at one of our partner universities, in addition to your regular Master’s courses.

 - Study one semester abroad in the second or third semester and work on your Master’s thesis during the other semester.
 International experience gives an extra competitive edge on the job market.

-- This program takes a cross-cultural approach in order to provide you with an in-depth understanding of the employment relationship in different international settings.
+- This program takes a cross-cultural approach in order to provide you with an in-depth understanding of the employment relationships, coaching, and/or management of employees in different international settings.

 2. Professional traineeship

-During the Professional Traineeship you will participate in a wide-range of HR activities in and under the supervision of a partner organization.
+During the professional traineeship you will participate in a wide-range of HR activities, such as talent management, flexible workforce, performance management, and strategic personnel planning, in and under the supervision of a partner organization.
 You will take on a professional traineeship at a partner organization in the second semester and write your Master’s thesis in the third semester.

 - A professional traineeship provides you with relevant work experience and enhances your professional skills and knowledge.